allenrowand/voron_mods/v2.4/SB2040 Fan Door/Readme.md

 – SB2040 door with capacitor relief and fan v10 adds a lower profile mount for the cooling fan.

 – SB2040 Fan Door v1 adds the cooling fan but is not clearanced for the capacitor, this will be removed as soon as v10 is confirmed good.

+Thanks to garbqgebag V2.1135 V0.610 on the VoronDesign Discord for early testing.